What is Pharmacy?

 Which Career For You?

 Before you decide on a career in pharmacy and whether you want to be a pharmacist, a pharmacy technician or a pharmacy assistant, it is very important that you know something about the work involved.
-Look in the Yellow Pages under pharmacies for addresses of your local pharmacies.
-Call in and see the pharmacist-in-charge and ask if you can spend some time there.
+Call in to your local pharmacy and see the pharmacist-in-charge and ask if you can spend some time there.
 There may even be a part time job available.
 Ask if you can spend some time in the pharmacy to get an idea of what working in a pharmacy is like.